Dhruvangi/Bank-Term-Deposit/README.md

 - Goal:
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

-Data set has a 10 categorical variable and 10 Numerical Variable varibable
+- Data set has a 10 categorical variable and 10 Numerical Variable varibable

 Categorical:

-job,
-marital,
-education,
-default,
-housing ,
-contact,
-month,
-poutcome
-loan 10.day_of_week
+job,marital,education,default,housing ,contact,month,poutcomeloan 10.day_of_week
 Numerical:
 1.age,
 2.pdays